masagrator/FPSLocker/README.md

 # FPSLocker

-An overlay that with SaltyNX allows to set custom FPS in Nintendo Switch retail games.
+An overlay that with SaltyNX allows to set custom display refresh rate and FPS in Nintendo Switch retail games.

 Disclaimer: Tool is utilizing detection of graphics API to manipulate FPS and in special cases it requires using patches made per game for each version to get more than 30 FPS.
 You can find those patches [HERE](https://github.com/masagrator/FPSLocker-Warehouse)<br>
 Max supported yaml size is 32kB, though it can be expanded in next updates.